 Now, if it seems like there are never enough hours to finish your tasks in a day, effectively managing your time must be the answer.
 If you know how to focus on what truly matters, it is easier to bring mindfulness to your daily routine which also helps you get things done even with distractions around.
 Productivity needs to be a priority.

 If there’s one hard truth to take when it comes to time management, it’s this – not everything on your to-do list is equally important.
 There will always be tasks that take precedence.
 You need to learn how to identify and manage high-priority tasks.

 You control time, not the other way around!

 Promoting effective time management is also important for team managers or leaders who want to boost the productivity of their teams.

-If you don’t know where to start, I shared below some of the ways I learned effective time management as someone managing a remote team myself.
-I also do Managing Remote Virtual Team sessions your team can benefit from, find more details here.
+If you don’t know where to start, I shared below some of the ways I learned effective time management as someone a managing a remote team myself.
+I also do Managing Remote Virtual Team sessions and time management speaker sessions your team can benefit from, find more details here.

 According to a Bureau of Labor Statistics survey, a typical employee spends about two hours every day on activities unrelated to their jobs.

 The majority of tasks that produce little to no commercial value take up 80% of the normal workday.

 Statistics like this demonstrate how much time is wasted without your knowledge.
 Sure, having a little fun at work has no adverse effects.
 But before your company’s performance begins to dwindle, something needs to change, right?